 And what better time to begin thinking about one of the best wine tasting events each year in San Francisco.
 The Champagne tasting put on by the Institute for the Masters of Wine.

-Once I understood what I was missing, however, I quickly did everything I could to correct my misguided understanding of what the Champagne world had to offer.
-But it was not an easy task.
-There are very few opportunities to taste a lot of Champagnes side-by-side, even if you are a member of the trade.
-As a consumer, such opportunities are incredibly rare, especially compared to the relative frequency of opportunities to taste, say, as many Zinfandels as you want, or a lot of Rhone Varietals.
+Very few opportunities exist to taste a lot of Champagnes side-by-side, even if you are a member of the trade.
+As a consumer, such opportunities are incredibly rare, especially compared to the relative frequency of opportunities to taste, say, as many Zinfandels as you want, or a lot of Pinot Noir.

-All of which brings me to Monday, September 30th.
-If you are interested in giving yourself a little education when it comes to Champagne, or if you’re educated already and simply want to soak yourself in a few bubbles, then you ought to be in line at 4:00 PM upstairs at the Ferry Plaza Building for the annual Masters of Wine Champagne Tasting.
+If you are interested in giving yourself a little education when it comes to Champagne, or if you’re educated already and simply want to soak yourself in a few bubbles, then you ought to be in line at 4:00 PM on September 29th upstairs at the Ferry Plaza Building.
 Ordinarily I don’t post about events so far in advance, but this one has limited tickets and is bound to sell out, for obvious reasons.